254binaryninja/noteAI/Readme.md

 ## PDF Education Assistant

 # NoteAI
 This project is a web-based application built with Streamlit that allows users to chat with their PDFs to streamline their learning.
-The app leverages AI language models (such as Gemini or Ollama) to answer questions about the uploaded PDF, making the learning process interactive and efficient.
+The app leverages AI language models (such as Gemini or Ollama  offline models) to answer questions about the uploaded PDF, making the learning process interactive and efficient.

 ## Features
 - Upload PDF documents